csixteen/cl-bff/README.md

 ```

 # Running unit tests
-You can run the unit tests with `make test` target:
+You can run the unit tests with `make unit` target:
 ```
 $ make unit
 TEST-SANITIZE: 1 assertions passed, 0 failed.